 These resources were developed in-house at the Dugoni School to help faculty with course planning and design.

-- Teaching and Assessment in Dental Education - Short Course.
+• Teaching and Assessment in Health Professions Education (TAHPE).
 This self-paced online course provides a practical foundation in evidence-based educational design.
-The modules cover key aspects of course planning, including the backward approach to course and lesson design, writing meaningful learning objectives, applying best practices in assessment and exam-item writing, and using item-analysis data to strengthen teaching and assessment practices.
+The modules cover key aspects of course planning, delivery and facilitation, including the backward design approach, writing meaningful learning objectives, best practices in assessment, technology integration, online learning design, and using data to strengthen teaching and assessment.

 Learning Objectives